2024 United States state legislative elections explained

 See main article: 2024 Michigan House of Representatives election.

-All of the seats of the Michigan House of Representatives are up for election in 2024.
-The Michigan Senate will not hold regularly scheduled elections in 2024.
-Democrats currently control both chambers.
+All of the seats of the Michigan House of Representatives were up for election in 2024; the Michigan Senate did not hold regularly-scheduled elections.
+Republicans won control of the House from the Democrats, creating a divided government.[12]

 + colspan="5" Michigan House of Representatives